rez1chy/rez1chy/README.md

 - Hi, I’m Rezwan Chowdhury
-- Interested in Web Development, Flutter and everything that interests me!
+- Interested in Web Development, Flutter and always looking forward to learning new things!
 - I’m currently learning Flutter.
 - Looking forward to work for your organization on Web and Flutter projects.
 - Any query?
 Please mail me at rezwanchowdhury0@gmail.com